adaptris/interlok-docs-legacy/pages/cookbook/cookbook-http-server.md

 ## JettyResponseService / StandardResponseProducer

 Both [jetty-standard-response-producer][] and [jetty-response-service][] (3.6.5+) perform the same function.
 The first is a producer (which can be wrapped by `StandaloneProducer` for insertion into a service list), and the second is just a service that abstracts that wrapping away from you (to avoid XML bloat, and to have cleaner UI representation).
 Under the covers [jetty-response-service][] simply wraps [jetty-standard-response-producer][], and supports the `%message{metadata-key}` syntax for content-type and http-status.
 If you need full control over configuration then use [jetty-standard-response-producer][].
+A special service [jetty-commit-response][] is available to commit the response before the workflow finishes with the message.

 [interlok-legacyhttp]: https://development.adaptris.net/nexus/content/groups/public/com/adaptris/interlok-legacyhttp/